Coevolutionary Dynamics of Actions and Opinions in Social Networks: Emergent Real-world Phenomena

 Prentice and Miller reported that by December when they interviewed the participants again, male participants had tended to resolve pluralistic ignorance over time by internalization of the social norm, moving their private attitudes to conform to strong drinking culture.
 In contrast, female participants reacted with alienation by mostly retaining their private beliefs, but continuing to participate in the social norm of heavy alcohol consumption~\cite{prentice1993pluralistic}.

 Our simulation is qualitatively similar to the outcomes described by Prentice and Miller.
 In the simulation, the male agents tend to internalize the social norm, $\bar x$, by moving their opinions, viz. $\bar y_m$ to be closer to the social norm.
 On the other hand, female agents remain attached to their initial opinion, and their opinion, viz. $\bar y_f$ remains significantly less supportive of heavy alcohol consumption.
+Additional simulations, omitted due to space constraints, confirm that our findings are robust to small changes to the values of the model parameters, and even heterogeneity among parameters. \end{example}